maylay/postActiv/README.md

 ## Requirements
 The minimum requirements to run postActiv are the following:

 * PHP: PHP 5 or higher is neccesary.
-We recommend 5.4.
-PHP 7 should work but is untested so there's probably some stuff that won't work properly.
+We recommend using PHP 7 as all new postActiv code is being designed with that as the target version.
 * MySQL: You need either a MariaDB or MySQL database available for postActiv to store information in.
+MySQL 5.6 is the recommended version.
+MariaDB also works fine, but has some installation technicalities.
 * Web server: You must have either an Apache, nginx, or Litespeed web server configured with PHP support to serve up postActiv.
 We recommend Apache, but nginx is also well-supported.